aryndavis/MADwebsite/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;c.
 Mandate the resignation of all NYPD-affiliated officers and executives, including James McShane, Vice President of Public Safety, and Timothy Malin, Director of Public Safety without severance benefits or compensation.
 Under the leadership of James McShane and other NYPD veterans, Public Safety has failed to keep Black and brown students safe.

-3. **Columbia University defund Public Safety and invest in community safety solutions that prioritize the safety of Black students.**
+ **3. Columbia University defund Public Safety and invest in community safety solutions that prioritize the safety of Black students.**

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 Release itemized, annual budget reports detailing funding, spending, and all financial allocation over the last ten years.